MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 # Set up Python client tools for use with SQL Server Machine Learning
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-Python integration is available starting in SQL Server 2017 or later, when you add Python support to Machine Learning Services (In-Database).
+Python integration is available starting in SQL Server 2017 or later, when you include the Python option in a Machine Learning Services (In-Database) installation.
 For more information, see [Install SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md).

-In this article, learn how to configure development workstations so that you can connect to a remote SQL Server enabled for machine learning and Python integration.
+In this article, learn how to configure a client development workstation so that you can connect to a remote SQL Server enabled for machine learning and Python integration.
+By completing the steps below, you will have the same Python libraries as those on the remote SQL Server instance.

 > [!Tip]
 > For a demonstration and video walkthrough, see [Run R and Python Remotely in SQL Server from Jupyter Notebooks or any IDE](https://blogs.msdn.microsoft.com/mlserver/2018/07/10/run-r-and-python-remotely-in-sql-server-from-jupyter-notebooks-or-any-ide/) or this [YouTube video](https://youtu.be/D5erljpJDjE).

 ## 1 - Install Python packages

-Local workstations must have the same Python package versions as those on SQL Server: revoscalepy and microsftml.
-Additional Python packages are available, but are more commonly used with other scenarios in a standalone (non-instance) Machine Learning Server context.
+Local workstations must have the same Python package versions as those on SQL Server, including the base distribution, and Microsoft-specific packages [revoscalepy](https://docs.microsoft.com//machine-learning-server/python-reference/revoscalepy/revoscalepy-package) and [microsftml](https://docs.microsoft.com/machine-learning-server/python-reference/microsoftml/microsoftml-package).

+The [azureml-model-management](https://docs.microsoft.com/en-us/machine-learning-server/python-reference/azureml-model-management-sdk/azureml-model-management-sdk) package is also installed, but it applies to operationalization tasks associated with a standalone (non-instance) Machine Learning Server context.
+For in-database analystics on a SQL Server instance, operationalization is through stored procedures.

-1. Download the installation shell script from [https://aka.ms/mls93-py](https://aka.ms/mls93-py) (or use [https://aka.ms/mls-py](https://aka.ms/mls-py) for the 9.2. release).
+1. Download the installation shell script:

+  + [https://aka.ms/mls-py](https://aka.ms/mls-py) if SQL Server 2017 is not bound (common case).
+Choose this script if you aren't sure.

+  + [https://aka.ms/mls93-py](https://aka.ms/mls93-py) if the remote SQL Server instance is [bound to Machine Learning Server 9.3](../r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server).

-  The script installs Anaconda 4.2.0, which includes Python 3.5.2, along with all packages listed previously.
+  The script installs Anaconda 4.2.0, which includes Python 3.5.2, along with the three previously listed packages.

-  Python components are provided through [SPO_9.3.0.0_1033.cab](https://go.microsoft.com/fwlink/?LinkId=859054&clcid=1033).
-If you need a different version, see [CAB downloads](../install/sql-ml-cab-downloads.md)

 2. Open PowerShell window with elevated administrator permissions (right-click **Run as administrator**).